If we want addiction destigmatized,

 ABSTINENCE

 The absence of substance use.
-However, there are many different types of abstinence.
-Abstinence is typically interpreted as complete abstinence, defined below:
+However, different types of abstinence might be considered, as defined below:

-• Essentially abstinent: not consuming more than a specified amount of the drug over a period of time
+• Essentially abstinent: not consuming more than a specified amount of the substance or not consuming the substance more than on a very low number of occasions within a specified time period

-• Point-in-time abstinence: not consuming the drug of choice at a single point in time (e.g., the past 30 days)
+• Point-in-time abstinence: not consuming any of the substance over a specified time period at a specific point in time (e.g., the past 30 days)

-• Complete abstinence: continuous abstinence from all alcohol and other drugs
+• Complete abstinence: continuous abstinence from all types of alcohol and other drugs

-• Involuntary abstinence: enforced abstinence due to hospitalization or incarceration
+• Involuntary abstinence: enforced abstinence due to hospitalization, incarceration, or supervised monitoring

 (White, 2012)